|

 Sometimes spotting an obvious weather system the day before will save

-you hours of time—and a headache—by allowing plenty of time
+you hours of time—and a headache—by allowing plenty of time to

 reschedule.